fission/blog.fission.io/content/posts/fission_pod_specs.md

   ```

-## InitContainers with Volumes!
+### InitContainers with Volumes!

-Functions also could benefit from a initialization process before actually executing the functions.
-The initialization could allow you to fetch data from a remote bucket for example before actually starting the processing.
-PodSpec allow you to define init containers and also use volumes like we did in previous section.
+Functions could also benefit from an **initialization process** before actually executing the functions.
+The initialization could allow you to fetch data from a remote bucket, for example, before actually starting the processing.

+PodSpec allow you to **define init containers** and also use volumes like we did in the previous example.

 ```
     podspec: